 If you intend to take a gap year after A levels, think about when to apply for university.
 The main advantage of applying in the autumn of Year 13 along with everyone else, and making a deferred entry, is that the entire form filling process is completed whilst you have access to advice and support from school staff.
 If you delay your application, the advantage is that you will have your A Level results and should get a quicker response from the universities.

 Local employers can offer opportunities, some with training attached, which can lead to further qualifications, some as high as degree level.
 If this option is of interest to you, be proactive; read the local and national press.
 Write to local employers to express your interest, as some companies don’t advertise opportunities.
 You will need to compile a high quality c.v. (curriculum vitae) in support of your application letters.
 The Heads of Sixth Form will be able to help you through the process.

 Work Experience and Volunteering

 This is an invaluable way to discover if a career is right for you.
 It will also give you skills that will impress employers and university admission officers.
-We have a volunteering week within Year 12 that allows students to access these experiences and there is also the opportunity for students to use their free periods to volunteer.
+We have a work experience week within Year 12 that allows students to access opportunities to explore the workplace, and there is also the opportunity for students to use their free periods to volunteer.
 Students often go to local primary schools, law firms and medical practices.
-The school works hard to be as flexible as possible in supporting students wanting to gain work experience during school time.

 In terms of finance, you should be aware of the following: